mohitjain1911/AWS-Refactor-Project-PAAS-SAAS/README.md

 ## Project Overview:

-Welcome to the "Refactoring with AWS" project!
 This project focuses on enhancing the existing vprofile application stack deployed on both local machines and AWS Cloud.
-In the previous project, we successfully deployed the application using the "lift and shift" strategy.
-However, in this iteration, we aim to re-architect and refactor our services to improve agility, business continuity, scalability, and overall performance.
+We aim to re-architect and refactor our services to improve agility, business continuity, scalability, and overall performance.

 ## Project Objectives: